verbb/vizy/docs/template-guides/querying-nodes.md

 Use `blocks()` for enabled blocks throughout the outer node tree, including layouts.
 Use `blocks(false)` for disabled blocks or `blocks(null)` for both states. `findBlock(uid)` is an identity lookup and can return a disabled block.
 To read the root nodes as arrays, use `content().nodes()`; `traverse()` follows node children.
 These methods do not enter fields nested inside blocks.
 Read an inner Vizy field through its block field handle, as explained in [Nested Content](docs:feature-tour/nested-content#add-a-vizy-field-to-a-block).

-See [Rendering Content](docs:template-guides/rendering-content) for examples of these approaches.
+See [Rendering Content](docs:template-guides/rendering-content) for guidance on choosing between full-document rendering and selected output.
 GraphQL’s `nodes` and `blocks` fields also support filtering, limits, and ordering; see [GraphQL](docs:developers/graphql).